Metrics, Semantics, and Knowledge in the Age of AI

 AI acts as an intelligent assistant, translating questions into both metric queries and contextual analysis

-The metric layer provides reliable, governed calculations
+The metrics layer provides reliable, governed calculations

 The knowledge graph supplies business context, relationships, and strategic alignment